Wizzy-TV/Better-Respawn/README.md

 ### Where can I find the modification source code?
 In this repository in the ` src ` folder! :D

-# **This modification is not compatible with other modifications that change the death screen and may generate errors when such a modification is enabled.**
+# This modification is not compatible with other modifications that change the death screen and may generate errors when such a modification is enabled!